hashicorp/packer/website/source/docs/post-processors/docker-tag.html.md

 -   `force` (boolean) - If true, this post-processor forcibly tag the image even if tag name is collided.
 Default to `false`.
+    But it will be ignore if Docker version greater or equal than 1.12.0, since the `force` option was removed after 1.12.0. [reference](https://docs.docker.com/engine/deprecated/#/f-flag-on-docker-tag)

 ## Example